dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/bigquery-profile.md

 For local development, we recommend using the oauth method.
 If you're scheduling dbt on a server, you should use the service account auth method instead.

 BigQuery targets should be set up using the following configuration in your `profiles.yml` file.
+There are a number of [optional configurations](#optional-configurations) you may specify as well.

 ### OAuth via gcloud